fady0118/PIC_Labs/README.md

 #### Purpose
 - This project uses the HC-05 Bluetooth module with PIC microcontrollers.
 And develop the necessary firmware in order to receive data from a Smartphone over the Bluetooth to control LEDs
 - for this to work you'll need to
+    - add the HC-05 library to proteus [https://www.theengineeringprojects.com/2018/10/sound-sensor-library-for-proteus.html]
     - open bluetooth settings on your pc
     - go to COM Ports
     - add incoming serial port (COM5 or anything but it must match with the HC-05 configuration)